alliander-opensource/pycgmes/README.md

         default="Big",
         json_schema_extra={
             "in_profiles": [
-                Profile.EQ, # Do not do this, see chapter "create a new profile" ],
+                Profile.EQ, # Do not do this, see chapter "Create a new profile"            ], "is_used": True,
-        }
+            "is_class_attribute": False,
+            "is_enum_attribute": False,
+            "is_list_attribute": False,
+            "is_primitive_attribute": True,
+        },
     )

     @property